SymfonyCasts/api-platform/sfcasts/ep2-security/production-docs.md

 through obscurity.
 If your API lives out on the web, you need to assume people will find it and you need to *properly* secure it.
 Hey!
 That's the topic of this tutorial!

-Let's rebuild the cache one more time.
+Rebuild the cache one more time.

 At the end of the day, if you're ok keeping the machine-readable docs and the entrypoint stuff, but you *really* don't want to expose the pretty HTML docs,